 Students will be assessed using a number of instruments in order to prepare them for Year 11 and 12 Assessment in the Science subjects.
-These include data tests, exams, experimental reports and research assignments.
-As part of the assessment techniques, they will be required to retrieve and comprehend knowledge, extend on their knowledge through analytical processes and utilise their knowledge.
+These include data tests, examinations, experimental reports and research assignments.
+As part of the assessment techniques students will be involved in the comprehension and expansion of their in-class knowledge along with the integration of analytical practices and critical thinking skills which permit learners to think more deeply about their learned theories.

 Homework is set on a regular basis and is written in the students' diaries.
 Students should be sufficiently well organised to ensure all homework is completed on time and to a high standard.
-Typically $1\frac{1}{2}$ - 2 hours of study per week is required in Physical and Natural Sciences.
+Typically, 11⁄2 - 2 hours of study per week is required in Physical and Natural Sciences.
+Learning goals and task checklists are also provided to students to help them become autonomous and in control of their own learning.

 - Students undertake extended scientific activities which affords the opportunity for them to perform, understand and appreciate scientific skills, process and principles.
-Students are provided with challenging learning experiences to stimulate higher order thinking at a level appropriate for their understanding. - Regular Science Tutorials (usually weekly). - All students may participate in the ICAS Science Competition (optional).
+Students are provided with challenging learning experiences to stimulate higher order thinking at a level appropriate for their understanding. - Regular Science Tutorials (usually weekly). - Natural Sciences excursion examining classification methods. - All students may participate in the ICAS Science Competition (optional).